Curriculum:Master of Science in Education

 This course will focus on the role of a coach in managing and leading school-wide change.
 Through video demonstrations, real-life scenarios and a study of related research, participants will gain a deep understanding of how to successfully communicate with and coach fellow educators.
 After gaining an understanding of the attributes of a successful coach, participants will have an opportunity to lead colleagues in change in order to apply this knowledge.

-Talented and Gifted Endorsement Electives
+Talented and Gifted Electives

 Program requirements for students seeking the MSE and the TAG endorsement are as follows: